ssricardo/openapi-board-backend/README.md

 Running it locally, the port used is: *8080* (with empty context)

-After building for production, the following configs are available as environment variables:
+After building for production, some environment variables need to be mapped for the DB configuration.
+Check it bellow

-* db_url
-* db_username
-* db_password

 ### Building the Docker image